Research Interests Follow me on Academia.edu

 Journal Articles (In Progress)

 Gabriel, D. (2017).
 Me Myself and I: An Autoethnographical Reflection on Blogging Through Multiple Identities.
-Abstract submitted to Cultural Studies-Critical Methodologies.
+Abstract accepted by Cultural Studies-Critical Methodologies & article to be sbmitted.

 Gabriel, D. (2016).
 Belonging, racism and white backlash in the 2016 US Presidential Election.
 US Election Analysis 2016: Media, Voters and the Campaign.
 Poole: Bournemouth University.

 Gabriel, D. (2014).
 Blogging While Black and British: An Exploratory Study on the Use of Blogs as Social, Cultural and Counterhegemonic Practice.
 (PhD Thesis), University of Salford, Salford